 Learn more about the Trees and Sidewalks Repair Program.

-If the sidewalk in front of your home is damaged due to tree roots, you may qualify for free repair through the Trees and Sidewalks Repair Program.
+If the sidewalk in front of a residential property is damaged due to tree roots, the site may qualify for free repair through the Trees and Sidewalks Repair Program.
+An official inspection will determine if a sidewalk damaged by City-owned trees qualifies for a free repair.

 Repairs generally involve: